 How will I study it?

 Lessons are a combination of both theory and experimental work.
-Physics has a strong practical element and the examinations at AS and A2 Level include practical assessment.
+Physics has a strong practical element and the course at A Level includes a separate practical endorsement.
 Teachers provide support and encouragement throughout the course, so that you can achieve your full potential.

-You are encouraged to read around the subject (a reading list is supplied) and Sixth Form Physicists are involved in a variety of extra-curricular science activities.
+You are encouraged to read around the subject and Sixth Form Physicists are involved in a variety of extra-curricular science activities.
 These are designed to give a wider understanding of the subject and its place in current technological developments and include national competitions such as the UK Space Design Challenge.
-In the Summer Term of the Lower Sixth and in the Autumn Term of the Upper Sixth there is an extension programme which is open to all but is strongly recommended for those thinking of applying to take Physics or Engineering based courses at university.
+In the sixth form there is an extension programme which is open to all but is strongly recommended for those thinking of applying to take Physics or Engineering based courses at university.